ehsan20e20e/SquareRR_AOPS/README.md

 #### Figure_4
 Upon completing the training process, Figure 4a will display the loss values.
 Such values are crucial in determining the efficiency of the training process and assessing the system's overall performance under evaluation.
 It is worth noting that Figure 4a provides useful insights into the system's optimization trajectory, which can help inform future improvements.

 To obtain Figures 4b and 4c, it is necessary to instruct the trained model to predict the output spectra for unseen geometric parameters, at wavelengths ranging from 1000 to 1800 nm.
-This requires predicting the transmission spectra for 800 different wavelengths to form the complete transmission spectrum.
+This requires predicting the transmission spectra for 800 wavelengths to form the complete spectrum.
 Once this is done, it is necessary to compare the predicted spectrum with the spectrum obtained using the FDTD method.
-To identify the closest data, searching for the nearest data points to the selected geometric parameters in the "result_V.csv" file is necessary.
+Searching for the nearest data points to the selected geometric parameters in the "result_V.csv" file is necessary to identify the closest data.

 To facilitate the replication of Figure 4b,c, we have retained the obtained data for your convenience.
 As such, the file "SquareRR_AOPS_Fig_04bc.py" may be used to test or apply the forward model.
 The relevant data for running this file is stored in the files
  "CircularRR_AOPS_Fig_03bc_Lower_sample.csv",